-This year will also allow for piloting and refining of the measures to be used in the main trial, in particular the teacher surveys, and interview schedules.
-The Evaluation and Delivery teams will also work closely to refine routine-level data collected by the development team to ensure that it is fit for purpose, ie will meet the needs of the delivery team and provide informative data to the Evaluation Team in order to minimise the burden placed on schools taking part in the research.
+This year also allowed for piloting and refining of the measures to be used in the main trial, in particular the teacher surveys, and interview schedules.
+The Evaluation and Delivery teams worked closely to refine routine-level data collected by the development team to ensure that it was fit for purpose, ie. would meet the needs of the delivery team and provide informative data to the Evaluation Team in order to minimise the burden placed on schools taking part in the research.